courselabs/kubernetes/labs/productionizing/README.md

 kubectl get po -l app=whoami --watch
 ```

+</details><br/>

-> One Pod will become ready 0/1 -then it will restart, and then become ready 1/1 again
+> One Pod will become ready 0/1 -then it will restart, and then become ready 1/1 again.

 Check the endpoint and you'll see both Pod IPs are in the Service list.
-When the restarted Pod passed the readiness check it was added back
+When the restarted Pod passed the readiness check it was added back.

 Other types of probe exist, so this isn't just for HTTP apps.
 This Postgres Pod spec uses a TCP probe and a command probe: